 (3) small bite size saltines sealed with shalaque or something similar

 Matthew 26:17-19 “On the first day of the Feast of Unleavened Bread, the disciples came to Jesus and asked, "Where do you want us to make preparations for you to eat the Passover?"
 He replied, "Go into the city to a certain man and tell him, 'The Teacher says: My appointed time is near.
 I am going to celebrate the Passover with my disciples at your house.'
 So the disciples did as Jesus had directed them and prepared the Passover.”

-(4) a small piece of wash cloth
+(4) a small piece of soap or wash cloth

 John 13:4-5 “so he got up from the meal, took off his outer clothing, and wrapped a towel around his waist.
 After that, he poured water into a basin and began to wash his disciples' feet, drying them with the towel that was wrapped around him.”

 (5) a small plastic communion cup or let children form small cups from clay

 Matthew 26:39 “And he went a little further, and fell on his face, and prayed, saying, O my Father, if it be possible, let this b>cup pass from me: nevertheless not as I will, but as thou wilt.”